cywolf/indy-hipe/text/agent-message-routing/README.md

 }
 ```

 Alice's Agent now takes the above message and packs it into a wire message for Bob.
-Because Bob's DIDDoc lists a routing key, Alice's Agent must wrap the wire message in an additional Forward message with the `to` property set to the Bob's recipient key:
+Because Bob's DIDDoc lists a routing key, Alice's Agent must wrap the wire message in an additional `forward` message with the `to` property set to the Bob's recipient key:

 ```json
 {